 What’s interesting, is that people choose coffee instead of tea for a caffeine boost, but then they subsequently feel jittery, uncomfortable or experience the negative side effects of caffeine overconsumption.
 Since there are so many perks to caffeine, we aren’t here to suggest nixing caffeine from your routine altogether… But maybe it’s time to rethink your method of caffeine consumption, instead.
 It’s easier to regulate your caffeine intake when your beverage has about half the amount of caffeine than a cup of coffee does.

 Which Is Better For You?
 Tea Or Coffee?

 To answer the question ‘which one is better for me, tea or coffee’: the final answer IS OBVIOUSLY TEA!—Kidding.
 Like many answers in life, there is no definitive answer here.
-The best course of action is to try different things and learn which is best for you.
+When comparing tea vs. coffee, the best course of action is to try different things and learn which is best for you.
 If that’s not a life lesson disguised as a tea versus coffee question, I don’t know what is.

 Want to know more about caffeine in different types of teas?
 Read our Black, Chai & Green Tea: Do They Have Caffeine blog.

 Now that you’ve heard our take on it, here are the reasons we believe tea > coffee.

 Tea vs Coffee: 9 Reasons Why Tea Is Better than Coffee